dlapps/dlabs-sfx-sitemap/README.md

 In order to generate a sitemap, you need to generate an instance of sitemap definition `DL\SitemapBundle\Definition\Sitemap`.
 This instance can then accept the individual sitemap resources that you would like to add via the `Sitemap::addResource()` method.

-In order to assist with the generation and validation of sitemaps, the `sitemap_resource_builder` service is exposed, and can be used as in the example below:
+In order to assist with the generation and validation of sitemap resources, the `sitemap_resource_builder` service is exposed, and can be used as in the example below:

 ``` php
 $container->get('sitemap_resource_builder')